 This post may contain affiliate links which means we may receive a small commission for referring you, but this does not cost you anything extra.
 Please see our disclosure for more information.

 Divorce.
 The ugly d-word.
 Why in the world would I share this today on my travel/dog centered blog?
 Well, because it was on my heart to share and I want you to know the real me.
-Bet you didn’t know I was divorced twice before I turned 30.
-Now before you go judging me, I’m sure you’re aware how common divorce is today.
-My divorce reasons are a story for another day.
-Today I want you to think of someone you know who is going through this or has been through this recently and really think about if this is how they may be feeling right now.
+I was divorced twice before I turned 30 (yep, twice!) and I know how lonely it can feel – especially in your 20’s.
+Here are 5 things no one tells you about divorce!

 #1.
 You are not damaged goods.